yfzhang3/yfzhang3.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
 Hi, I'm Yufei!
 I am a BS/MS Computer Science student at the [University of Washington](https://www.cs.washington.edu/).
-I am super fortunate to be working on core machine learning and natural language processing problems with [Scott Geng](https://www.scottgeng.com/) and [Prof. Pang Wei Koh](https://koh.pw/).
+I'm incredibly fortunate to be working on core machine learning and natural language processing problems with [Scott Geng](https://www.scottgeng.com/) and [Prof. Pang Wei Koh](https://koh.pw/).
 I'm also building efficient ML systems for serving large language models with [Megan Frisella](https://homes.cs.washington.edu/~mfris/) in the [SyFI Lab](https://syfi.cs.washington.edu/).

 Previously, I’ve worked on large-scale systems and infrastructure projects as a Software Engineering Intern at [LinkedIn](linkedin.com/in/yfzhang3) and [Amazon](https://www.amazon.com/).

 Alongside my studies, I love to teach!
 I am a teaching assistant for [Machine Learning](https://courses.cs.washington.edu/courses/cse446/25au/), where I help students deepen their understanding of algorithms, optimization, and real-world applications.